harismexis/android-hilt-practice/README.md

-A project with main purpose to practice [Hilt](https://developer.android.com/training/dependency-injection/hilt-android) for DI and also in Instrumented Tests.
+A project with main purpose to practice [Hilt](https://developer.android.com/training/dependency-injection/hilt-android) for DI & in Instrumented Tests.
 Also I have used [Rick And Morty API](https://rickandmortyapi.com).

 ### Screenshots